solved-chinese/app/README.md

 - `jiezi` django main app

 ## API generation
-our API's are currently currently served at <https://solved-chinese.github.io/app/>.
+our API's are currently currently served at <https://solved-chinese.github.io/api-doc/>.
- They are generated from python source code by apidoc (<https://apidocjs.com>).
+ They are automatically generated from master branch python source code by apidoc (<https://apidocjs.com>).

- To install apidoc:   `npm install apidoc -g`
- To update API's from current code, run from project root folder, and ignore the warning about missing configuration file: `apidoc -i ./ -o docs/`

 ## Installation
 this is supposed to be done on a Ubuntu machine